panovek/refinerycms-videojs/readme.md

   * Allows you to manage playback configuration (poster image, width, height, autoplay, controls, etc).
   * Allows you to insert video to pages using WYMeditor, by inserting an HTML code with video (or iframe) tag.
   * Automatically downloads the video.js library on your website frontend.
+  * Allows you set category of uploading video
+  * Allows use postprocess background worker to encode video to uniform format after uploading

 ## Requirements
 Refinery CMS version 2.0.1 or above